 Creative design studio culture

-The programme provides a strong studio culture with dedicated studio-working space for each student (opening hours 6am-10pm) with relevant resources (photography and model-making workshops with laser cutter, 3-D printer and computer suites).
-You will have your own drawing desk and space for your studio work so there is no hot-desking.
+The programme provides a strong studio culture with relevant resources (photography and model-making workshops with laser cutter, large format printer, mini 3-D printer and computers).
 Our design studio culture is part of the teaching and learning experience where students have the opportunity to experience a professional design working environment and teamwork within a dynamic and creative environment.

 In our design studios we have collaborative design projects with local councils such as Chelmsford City Council and Essex County Council, as well as private institutions and enterprises such as hospitals, housing developers and landscape architecture firms.
 Students will work on a range of scales from urban design to larger scale masterplanning through the theories of urbanism, ecology, landscape planning and management principles exploring biophysical, historical, cultural, socio-economic and ecological aspects of landscapes and people.

 Our studio philosophy is based on creative and innovative evidence-based, problem-solving approach where theory and practice are combined at a masters level on a strong ecological and environmental framework.